benmvp/benmvp-cli/README.md

 # benmvp CLI

-A CLI for consistent infra for Ben Ilegbodu's JavaScript libraries.
+A zero-config CLI for consistent infra for Ben Ilegbodu's Typescript-based libraries.

 > NOTE: This CLI is still in initial development.